 Sir John’s bungalow is a century-old planter’s bungalow that was opened for guests in May 2011 following a complete refurbishment by caring Sri Lankan owners.
 Nestled into the north face of the Knuckles, the bungalow is surrounded by picturesque mountains and the Knuckles wilderness

-Mandira Strathdon is a colonial-style bungalow in the outskirts of Watawala just minutes from Dickoya in the south-west highlands.
+Strathdon by Jetwing (formerly Mandira Strathdon) is a colonial-style bungalow in the outskirts of Watawala just minutes from Dickoya in the south-west highlands.
 Flanked by three giant bamboo groves, it has a balcony terrace with spectacular mountain views and modern comforts.
 It sleeps 10 and can be booked in whole or part.

 Borderlands camping is based in Kitulgala, a riverside village that offers Sri Lanka’s best white-water rafting experience.
 Accommodation is in tents and wooden cabins on stilts and built right over the river.

-Jetwing Lagoon, 20 minutes' drive from thje international airport, spreads across seven acres of tropical gardens edged by Negombo Lagoon.
+Jetwing Lagoon, 20 minutes' drive from the international airport, spreads across seven acres of tropical gardens edged by Negombo Lagoon.
 Originally known as the Blue Lagoon, one of Geoffrey Bawa’s first architectural creations.

 Set on a quiet lakeside where sights and sounds of nature reign supreme, Villa Talangama is a luxurious Sri Lankan home meticulously laid out from its architecture and furnishings to the caring service of its staff.
 This villa is an ideal last stop on your holiday itinerary, an alternative to Colombo city.
 The airport is about 75 minutes drive.